MindlessTruffle/Class-Order-Checker/README.md

-# A simple static website that calculates class orders (Bootstrap + JS)
+# A simple static website that calculates class orders & more!
+(Bootstrap + JS)